bsv-blockchain/aerospike-server/README.md

 The C++ compiler is required for the Aerospike geospatial indexing feature and its dependency, Google's S2 Geometry Library (both written in C++.)
+C++ is also used for yaml/json configuration parsing.

 - The Red Hat Enterprise Linux 8/9 requires `gcc-c++`.
 - The Debian 11/12/13 and Ubuntu 20/22/24 requires `g++`.